joergbattermann/Nancy.Serialization.Jil/README.md

 ## Usage

-Start of by installing the `Nancy.Serialization.Jil` nuget package.
+Start of by installing the [Nancy.Serialization.Jil](https://www.nuget.org/packages/Nancy.Serialization.Jil/) NuGet package:

+`PM> Install-Package Nancy.Serialization.Jil`

 When Nancy detects that the `JilSerializer` and `JilBodyDeserializer` types are available in the AppDomain of your application, it will assume you want to use them, rather than the default ones.

 ### Customization & Jil Options